Lsr248/Lsr248/README.md

 ### Hi there 👋

+🌱 I’m currently studing at ITMO University for Magister's degree in SE 📫 How to reach me in TG: @Lsr248

 <!--
 **Lsr248/Lsr248** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.